-Wintertime at the ATC is our time for fire-making, harvesting timber, preparing the fields for planting, sowing our crops, building fences and hurdle gates.
+Wintertime at the ATC is our time for fire-making, harvesting timber, sowing our crops, building fences and hurdle gates.
 The colder weather makes many of our summer activities unsuitable and we like to keep the children warm with good doses of hard work.

 The focus of a winter day is placed on the realities of past lives alongside timeless issues of sustainability and seasonality.

-The ATC in winter is a place where children use sharp tool such as loppers, bow saws and sometimes axes to shape their surroundings and build something semi permanent.
+The ATC in winter is a place where children use sharp tools, such as loppers, bow saws and sometimes axes to shape their surroundings and build something semi-permanent.